Rasbash Lecture

-On 31 October 1918, ten Chief Officers met at Leicester Fire Brigade Headquarters to establish a professional association of fire engineers, forming themselves into a Board to create the Institution of Fire Engineers.
+On 31 October 1918 as the war was drawing to a close, ten Chief Officers met at Leicester Fire Brigade Headquarters to establish a professional association of fire engineers, forming themselves into a Board to create the Institution of Fire Engineers.
+They agreed that the inaugural subscription was one guinea.

 1919 – The IFE welcome first international members